written in python, based on twitter bootstrap

 Here we go...
 Several months of contemplating whether or not I'd actually start a blog or not have passed, and here we are.
 What held me back for so long?
 Many different reasons.

 For starters I didn't, and still don't, think that my experiences are so extremely unique or that my insights will change your world.
-Also reading the . . .
+Also . . .